 Central teams create enterprise guidelines, policies, and standards, and ensure that AI strategy aligns with wider corporate objectives.
 In 2018, RBS formed its Technology Innovation Committee to focus on new technologies such as cloud computing, machine learning, and process automation.
 It is closely overseen by the CEO and board.
+The committee

-The committee regularly monitors innovation spend and budgets to challenge whether they are aligned to priorities.
+Figure 11.
+A central team facilitates adoption at the AI-at-scale leaders regularly monitors innovation spend and budgets to challenge whether they are aligned to priorities.
 Most of the AI-at-scale leaders have central teams to ensure strong governance and executive sponsorship: